Calling RoundCalling RoundSchedule a walkthrough

 What does 'cross-call memory' mean technically?

-After each call, structured data (topics discussed, flags, emotional signals) is stored and passed to the next call session as context.
+After each call, topics discussed, follow-up notes, and memory for the next conversation are stored and passed to the next call session as context.
 This is not infinite transcript replay.
 It is a curated memory summary that Ray uses to personalise each subsequent conversation.
-The memory builds over time and is reviewed for accuracy by the care manager.

 Who can access client data within our organisation?